withastro/docs/src/pages/en/guides/integrations-guide/alpinejs.md

 ## Usage

-Once the integration is installed, you can use [Alpine.js](https://alpinejs.dev/) directivers and syntax inside any Astro component.
+Once the integration is installed, you can use [Alpine.js](https://alpinejs.dev/) directives and syntax inside any Astro component.
 The Alpine.js script is automatically added and enabled on every page of your website.

 Check our [Astro Integration Documentation][astro-integration] for more on integrations.